The Pomodoro Technique: A Complete Guide for Students

 The classic 25-minute Pomodoro works well for many tasks.
 But for serious studying—especially complex subjects requiring deep work—you may want to modify the technique.

-Extended Pomodoros for Complex Tasks
+Extended Pomodoros for complex tasks

 52/17